- 20 companies have contributed to 35% of all energy-related carbon dioxide and methane worldwide since 1965.

 “We proactively consider climate change risks and opportunities in our business decisions.
 We have the experience, processes, and governance in place to manage these climate risks and opportunities.”

 Sounds like a very environmentally conscious company, right?
 Unfortunately not.
 Chevron pumps out nearly 250,000 barrels of crude oil each day.
-Just two years ago, the company had to pay $9.5 billion for the repair of the social and environmental damage after the court found that Chevron deliberately dumped billions of gallons of toxic oil waste in the Amazonian provinces of Sucumbíos and Orellana.
+Just two years ago, the company had to pay $9.5 billion for the repair of the social and environmental damage after a court found that Chevron deliberately dumped billions of gallons of toxic oil waste in the Amazonian provinces of Sucumbíos and Orellana.

 And when Chevron ‘flares’ (i.e. burns unwanted gas), dark smoke spirals up and across California – this alone led to more than 15,000 people in California seeking treatment in 2012 for respiratory distress after a factory fire.